 Although there is no definite answer as to what causes dyslexia, we do know that it is caused by neurological abnormalities in the brain.

-There is no cure as of date for dyslexia because dyslexia is not a disease.
+Although natural supplements such as CBD oil is showing promising results, there is no cure as of date for dyslexia because dyslexia is not a disease.
 Also, the components as to why it exists are still very foggy.
 However, many treatments have been deemed helpful for those with dyslexia.

 Although dyslexia cannot be cured, it does not mean that there are not many programs available to help manage it.
 Many schools offer reading programs to help dyslexic students, and many students benefit from these programs.